-The IDF_CC tool version 4.5 adopts a modified version of the equidistant quantilematching (EQM) method for temporal downscaling of precipitation data developed by Srivastav et al. (2014), which can capture the distribution of changes between the projected time period and the baseline.
+The IDF\CC tool version 5.0 adopts a modified version of the equidistant quantile-matching (EQM) method for temporal downscaling of precipitation data developed by Srivastav et al. (2014), which can capture the distribution of changes between the projected time period and the baseline.
 Future projections are incorporated by using the concept of quantile delta mapping (Olsson et al., 2012; and Cannon et al., 2015), also known as scaling.
-For spatial downscaling, version 4.5 of the tool utilizes data from GCMs produced for Coupled Model Intercomparison Project Phase 5 - CMIP5 (IPCC, 2013) and statistically downscaled daily Canada-wide climate scenarios, at a gridded resolution of 300 arc-seconds (0.0833 degrees, or roughly 10 km) for the simulated period of 1950-2100 (PCIC, 2013).
+For spatial downscaling, version 5.0 of the tool utilizes data from GCMs produced for Coupled Model Intercomparison Project Phase 6 - CMIP6 (Eyring et al., 2016) and 5 - CMIP5 (IPCC, 2013) and statistically downscaled daily Canada-wide climate scenarios, at a gridded resolution of 300 arc-seconds (0.0833 degrees, or roughly 10 km) for the simulated period of 1950-2100 (PCIC, 2021).
 Spatially and temporally downscaled information is used for updating IDF curves.